-Because our chest rests between our arms and above our abdomen, it’s not as intuitive on how to put these muscles to work.
+Because our chest rests between our arms and above our abdomen, putting these muscles to work doesn’t always come naturally.
 It’s not like working out your arms or legs, which can move around freely, making it more obvious when these muscles are actively pushing, extending, and burning from an exercise.

 So if you’re wondering how to build stronger, tighter pectoral muscles, we have a few helpful exercises for you.